| Code |

 Syllabus |

-I. Linear Regression Model: Cross-Sectional Data: Specification, Estimation and Inference; Endogenous Explanatory Variables II Cross-Sectional Data: Specification; Endogenous Explanatory Variables and Exogenous Explanatory Variables.
-Violation of assumptions, Quality of adjustment, Hypothesis tests iii.
-Diagnosis of normality, multicollinearity and heteroscedasticity. iV.
-Fixed Effects and Random Effects in Static Models; Hausman Test; Wald Tests, Heteroscedasticity, Autocorrelation.
-V. Panel corrected standard errors (PCSE) estimation model Post-estimation tests VI.
-Dynamic Panel Data Models: Fixed Effects and Random Effects Models: with bias correction.
-VII.
-Estimation of Dynamic Models: Inconsistency of Static estimators.
-Instrumental variable estimators:
+1. Linear Regression Model: Cross-sectional Data: Specification, Estimation and Inference; Endogenous Explanatory Variables 2.
+Cross-sectional Data: Specification; Endogenous Explanatory Variables and Exogenous Explanatory Variables.
+Violation of Assumptions, Quality of Fit, Hypothesis Testing 3.
+Diagnosis of Normality, Multicollinearity and Heteroscedasticity.
+4. Fixed Effects and Random Effects Models in Static Models; Hausman Test; Wald Tests, Heteroscedasticity, Autocorrelation.
+5. Panel corrected standard errors (PCSE) estimation model Post-estimation tests 6.
+Models for Dynamic Panel Data: Fixed Effects and Random Effects Models: with bias correction.
+7. Estimation of Dynamic Models: Inconsistency of Static estimators.
+Instrumental variable estimators.

 |